 In the following guide, we’ll go over some of the best museums and galleries to check out during your time in the city.
-The art spaces below cover a wide variety of styles, including exotic fine arts, modernist paintings, abstract compositions and ‘found object’ sculptures.
-And the Philadelphia art spaces featured below are for the most part easily accessible from the city center.
+The art spaces below cover a wide variety of styles, including traditional fine arts, modernist paintings, abstract compositions and ‘found object’ sculptures.
+And the Philadelphia art spaces featured below are, for the most part, easily accessible from the city center.

 Central Philadelphia Art Spaces

 First chartered in 1876 in celebration of the USA’s 100th anniversary, the Philadelphia Museum of Art is arguably the city’s best known museum and art space.
 It first opened its doors in 1928, and it still remains one of the largest museums in the entire country.

 Inside, the art museum features a fantastic and diverse collection of paintings and artifacts from throughout ancient Asia and Europe.
 And there’s also a sizable modern art collection which features works by Picasso and Dali, in addition to some of North America’s top contemporary artists.